Treatment for a Bad Gallbladder

 - May be felt in your back and in the tip of your shoulder blade

 - May cause nausea, vomiting, fever, and chills

 Minimally Invasive Surgery at Lakeland

-Minimally invasive surgery, using the da Vinci Xi ® robot, may result in less pain and quicker recovery for patients undergoing hernia surgery.
+Minimally invasive surgery, using the da Vinci Xi ® robot, may result in less pain and quicker recovery for patients.
 The following general surgeons are specially trained to perform gallbladder surgery: